Location of Adventure

 Approximately 11 Travelers

-A very important feature of our trips is the limited group size, as nature expeditions are best experienced with smaller numbers of travelers, to enhance the intimacy of the experience and reduce impact on the environment.
+A very important feature of our trips is the limited group size, as nature expeditions are best experienced with fewer travelers, to enhance the intimacy of the experience and reduce impact on the environment.

 Our Private Leaders

-Travel to and from start and end point of trip, alcoholic beverages, some gratuities, passport and visa fees, optional activities, items of a personal nature (phone calls, souvenirs, etc.), airline baggage fees, airport and departure taxes, optional travel insurance.
+Travel to and from the start and end point of your trip, alcoholic beverages, some gratuities, passport and visa fees (if any), optional activities, items of a personal nature (phone calls, laundry and internet, etc.), airline baggage fees, airport and departure taxes (if any), required medical evacuation insurance, optional travel protection insurance.

-While this adventure does not require a high degree of physical fitness, days are very long and on occasion, somewhat strenuous conditions may be involved.
+While this adventure does not require a high degree of physical fitness, days are very long, and on occasion, may involve somewhat strenuous conditions.
 Most days include significant time in a vehicle, and drives are often over winding roads through hilly or mountainous terrain.
-To enjoy all activities, guests should be able to comfortably walk up to one mile over uneven, often slippery, terrain.
-A number of walks are included throughout the itinerary, typically about a mile in length, and many take place on rough, rocky ground with significant exposure to the weather, and sometimes near deep water.
+If you get motion-sick on winding roads, you may wish to take preventive medication.
+To enjoy all activities, guests should be able to comfortably walk up to one mile over uneven and often slippery terrain.
+Multiple walks are included throughout the itinerary, typically about a mile in length, and many take place on rough, rocky ground with significant exposure to the weather, and sometimes near deep water.
 Several boat trips are included, and while we generally spend time in more sheltered waters, travelers prone to seasickness should take this into consideration and come prepared with medication.
 It is possible to remain at our hotel on the Isle of Harris if a guest does not wish to participate in the Isle of Lewis wildlife cruise, though it's definitely one of the high points of the entire trip.
 For guests who desire more physical activity, additional early-morning walks are sometimes offered by our guides.

 Important Information About This Trip

-Our Scotland journey is different from the rest, deliberately taking you away from more crowded areas and into the traditional, wilder locales that unveil Scotland's rich natural and cultural history.
+Our Scotland journey is different from most, deliberately taking you away from more crowded areas and into wilder locales that unveil Scotland's rich natural history and cultural traditions.
 Accordingly, we stay in authentic, smaller-scale accommodations in less-traveled locations.
-While they are very comfortable, rooms are often slightly less spacious than those typically found in North America.
-But whatever we may forsake in space, we more than make up for in setting, surrounded by nature amidst Scotland’s most awe-inspiring sights.
-Please be prepared to spend time outdoors in unpredictable weather, which may include heavy rain and wind — or perfect sunshine.
+While they are very comfortable, rooms are often a bit less spacious than those typically found in North America.
+But whatever we may forsake in space, we more than make up for in setting, surrounded by nature amid Scotland’s most awe-inspiring sights.
+Please be prepared to spend time outdoors in unpredictable weather, which may include heavy rain and wind—or perfect sunshine.

 Getting There & Getting Home

-Arrive in Edinburgh by 6pm on Day 1 for a welcome dinner.
-For those travelers who wish to participate in an optional private guided tour of Edinburgh Castle, plan to arrive in Edinburgh no later than 3:30 pm on Day 1.
-You may depart Edinburgh anytime after 6 pm on the final day.
+Arrive in Inverness by 4 pm on Day 1 for a welcome dinner at 7 pm.
+You may depart Inverness anytime on the final day.
 We are prepared to handle all your round-trip travel arrangements.
 We can serve you best if Natural Habitat Adventures’ Travel Desk makes your reservations, as our staff is intimately familiar with the special requirements of this program and can make the most efficient arrangements.